mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 ### `send_slave_heartbeat`

 This defines whether MariaDB MaxScale sends the heartbeat packet to the slave when there are no real binlog events to send.
-The default value is 'off' and no heartbeat events are sent to slave servers.
+This parameter takes a boolean value and the default value is false.
+This means that no heartbeat events are sent to slave servers.

-If value is 'on' the interval value (requested by the slave during registration) is reported in the diagnostic output and the packet is send after the time interval without any event to send.
+If value is set to true the interval value (requested by the slave during registration) is reported in the diagnostic output and the packet is send after the time interval without any event to send.

 ### `semisync`

 This parameter controls whether binlog server could ask Master server to start the Semi-Synchronous replication.
+This parameter takes a boolean value and the default value is false.

 In order to get semi-sync working, the Master server must have the *rpl_semi_sync_master* plugin installed.
 The availability of the plugin and the value of the GLOBAL VARIABLE *rpl_semi_sync_master_enabled* are checked in the Master registration phase: if the plugin is installed in the Master database, the binlog server subsequently requests the semi-sync option.

 Note:
  - the network replication stream from Master has two additional bytes before